UMich-CURLY/DRIFT_Website/_pages/Tutorials.md

 <div align="center"><img src="{{ site.url }}/DRIFT_Website/images/measurement.png" alt= measurement style="max-width:30%;height:auto"></div>

 2) **Filter**: The Filter component is the core of the library, where different filtering algorithms are be implemented.
-For now we provide Invariant Extended Kalman Filter (InEKF).
+For now we provide implementation for the Invariant Extended Kalman Filter (InEKF).
 In the future, we plan to introduce different filters to DRIFT.
 This component takes the robot's current state and incoming measurements to predict and correct the estimates of the robot's position, orientation, and velocity.

 <div align="center"><img src="{{ site.url }}/DRIFT_Website/images/filter.png" alt= filter style="max-width:85%;height:auto"></div>